asgood23/STATIONS/childs_troika/childs-troika-backgrounds.md

 ---

 Dirt, delicious, dirty dirt!
 You dig it.
 You dish it.
 You divine things from it.
 You get a bit dirty.
-And you like it.
+Just how you like it.

 **Possessions**